practice area bg MOBILE practice area bg scaled

 Misconception #7: “Using a Lawyer for My Claim Will Take All My Money”

-The Reality: While not every insurance claim requires legal representation, Florida’s complex insurance laws and tactics used by some insurers often make legal assistance necessary.
+The Reality: While not every insurance claim requires legal representation, Florida’s complex insurance laws and some insurers’ tactics often necessitate legal assistance.

 Consider hiring an attorney when: